John C Flavin

 Steve explains in a Facebook post why I’m holding a record on the front lawn.

 I had loving and loyal family members who knew humor, language, and music well enough to create in me and my siblings a healthy curiosity about the world.
-We regularly hung out with a lot of cousins, aunts, uncles, and friends with whom laughter was the centerpiece of our gatherings.
+We regularly hung out with a lot of cousins, aunts, uncles, and friends where laughter was usually the centerpiece of our gatherings.
 I had no known disabilities, physical or otherwise.
 I am a straight, white, male.
 And, I grew up in a time when the same people lived in the same houses for decades.
 Whereas my family lacked stability, my neighborhood was so reliable that 45 years after moving away, I can still say who lived in most houses up and down my street, Sherman.

 These are a few of the reasons I’ve been blessed.